Making friends living on an Acute psychiatric ward

 So back to the Anti-stigma workshop, I am doing.
 I can’t wait.
 I have a passion.
 I have the drive.
 This is my new chapter.
 I did have a beautiful picture Barry drew of a dragonfly but I guess moving around a lot means that I have lost other precious memories.
 I am finally in a position to help other people.
 I’m not letting this opportunity getaway.

-Posted on Oct 6, 2020, in SELF HELP FOR SANITY, WRITE TO RECOVER and tagged acute ward, addiction, daddy issues, Eating Disorders, Emotions, Mental health Anti Stigma, Mental Wellbeing, Thoughts, toxic relationships.
+Posted on Oct 6, 2020, in MENTAL HEALTH, WRITE TO RECOVER and tagged Eating Disorders, Emotions, Mental health Anti Stigma, Mental Wellbeing, Thoughts, toxic relationships.
 Bookmark the permalink.
 8 Comments.